BCDevOps/devops-platform-workshops/openshift-201/pipelines.md

 If you now look at the pipelines you should see a new `PipelineRun` created and started just as if we manually started it from above.

+**Note:** if you are creating your own pipelines in the future, you can use the 'pipeline builder' feature of the OpenShift web console.
+The can be accessed via the 'create' button on the Pipelines window of the web console.
+Since the 4.10 update, this pipeline builder will filter the tasks to show only those which are supported by the cluster.

 Next Topic - [Resource Management](https://github.com/BCDevOps/devops-platform-workshops/blob/master/openshift-201/resource-mgmt.md)